-MGT-2020: Informational Technology in Business - 3 hours
+MGT-2022: Business Information Technology for the 21st Century - 3 hours

-Overview of computing field and its typical applications.
-Key terminology and components of computer hardware, software and operating systems.
-Covers introduction to systems theory, development methods, management information systems and using application software and the internet for problem solving.
-Concepts of organizations, information systems growth and process improvement.
-Professional societies' codes of conduct, career opportunities.
-Cross listed with CIS-1000.
+This course is an introduction to systems theory, development methods, management information systems, and using application software, the internet, and peer-reviewed journal databases for research and problem solving.
+Concepts of technology in organizations, information systems growth, and process improvement through project management are introduced.
+Students will examine professional societies' codes of conduct, their own professional development and use of social media.